Rapidfacture/rf-ls/readme.md

 ## ToDo

-NOTE: The module is forked from npm package "ls" which had following arguments - currently only the "path" is working.
+* module is forked from npm package "ls"; currently only the first argument "path" is working.
+Further options might be : Move recursive through folders, select only certain filetypes with regex.
-Please help to fix this.
-Further wished options: Move recursiv through folders, select only certain filetypes with rgex.
+* Built in an async version.
-Also some tests would be nice
+* better tests

 from the 'ls' Readme: